softcover/softcover_book/chapters/getting_started.md

 ```
 \end{codelisting}

 Naturally, *The Softcover Book* itself is written using \softcover.
-Indeed, you can consider this manual the *de facto* [spec](http://en.wikipedia.org/wiki/Specification_(technical_standard)) for the system: essentially everything that \softcover\ can do, this document does.
+Indeed, you can consider this manual the *de facto* [spec](http://en.wikipedia.org/wiki/Specification_(technical_standard)) for the system: essentially everything that Softcover can do, this document does.
 Because the [source code of *The Softcover Book*](http://github.com/softcover/softcover_book) is available online, you can learn how to typeset anything you see in this manual simply by referring to the corresponding place in the source.

 ### Installing \softcover

-The \softcover\ system is open-source software, distributed as a Ruby gem under the permissive [MIT License](http://opensource.org/licenses/MIT).
+The Softcover system is open-source software, distributed as a Ruby gem under the permissive [MIT License](http://opensource.org/licenses/MIT).
 The `softcover` gem currently works with OS X and Linux, and we're looking for people to help us adapt it to other OSes.
 Join the [Softcover Google Group](https://groups.google.com/forum/#!forum/softcover-publishing) to be part of that effort.

 To get started with \softcover, first [install Ruby](http://ruby.railstutorial.org/ruby-on-rails-tutorial-book#sec-install_ruby) (1.9.3 or later) and [install RubyGems](http://ruby.railstutorial.org/ruby-on-rails-tutorial-book#sec-install_rubygems) if you don't have them already.
-Once you've done so, getting \softcover\ is a simple `gem install`:
+Once you've done so, getting Softcover is a simple `gem install`:

 ```console
 $ gem install softcover